artikov/calendar-app/README.md

 # CalendarApp

-## App is developed as a part of hiring process
+## App is developed as a part of hiring process.

-My first project built with Angular
+My first project built with Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.